cu-swe4s-fall-2025/assignment-2-python-refresher-L-Shaffer-IQBio/README.md

 # python-refresher

 ### changelog
+##### V.4.0
+- Continuous Integration implemented for automated testing with GitHub actions
+- Unit, functional, and style checks with pycodestyle in place

 ##### V.3.0
 - Mean, Median, Std operations added for print_fires output
 - Unit and functional test implimented for print_fires